harish-112/3-Tier-Devops-Notes-app/README.md

 * Triggers on both direct pushes to `main` and incoming `pull_request` commits.
 * Provisions an ephemeral `ubuntu-latest` VM.
 * Installs Python and Node runtimes with automatic package layer caching.
-* Injects an isolated, mock environment profile (`.env`) to isolate checks.
 * Executes full backend unit test configurations via `pytest` and runs style/syntax static validation with `ruff`.
-* Triggers a `Vite` compilation build test for the frontend to trap syntax/typing errors before anything proceeds to the build step.

 ### Phase 2: Secure Build & Push